jmajma327/UFOs/README.md

 # Overview of Project
-I analyzed UFO sightings data in order to create a webpage and table.
-I filtered this data by UFO sightings date, city, state, country, and shape.
+The purpose of this analyzes was to create a webpage and table for UFO sightings data.
+The data was filtered by UFO sightings date, city, state, country, and shape.

 # Results
 On the left-hand side of the webpage there is a filter search.
 You can filter by date, city, state, country, and shape.
 You can filter multiple fields at a time.
 After you have entered all search criteria, the table will show the date, city, state, country, shape, the amount of time the sighting took place, and a description of the sighting.